Two-photon production of $f_0$ and $a_0$ resonances as hadronic molecules composed of two vector mesons: Numerical results and discussion

 From our calculations, the $\sigma_p$ for the reaction $\gamma\gamma \to f_0(1710) \to K\bar K$ is $0.17\,\text{nb}$ when $\Lambda_3=0.83\,\text{GeV}$, which falls within the same order of magnitude as the estimates from fit-2, fit-4, fit-H, and fit-L.

 The two-photon decay width of $f_0(1710)$ could offer another valuable perspective.
-Belle~\cite{Belle:2013eck} and CELLO~\cite{CELLO:1988xbx} both measured $\Gamma_{K\bar K}\Gamma_{\gamma\gamma}/\Gamma_{\text{total}}$ in the reaction $\gamma\gamma\to K_S^0 K_S^0$.
-Utilizing $\Gamma_{K\bar K}/\Gamma_{\text{total}}=0.38^{+0.09}_{-0.19}$~\cite{Longacre:1986fh}, we could obtain the corresponding $\Gamma_{\gamma\gamma}$, as listed in Table.~\ref{table:two-photon decay width of f0(1710)}.
+Belle~\cite{Belle:2013eck} and CELLO~\cite{CELLO:1988xbx} both measured $\Gamma_{K\bar K}\Gamma_{\gamma\gamma}/\Gamma_{\text{tot}}$ in the reaction $\gamma\gamma\to K_S^0 K_S^0$.
+Utilizing $\Gamma_{K\bar K}/\Gamma_{\text{tot}}=0.38^{+0.09}_{-0.19}$~\cite{Longacre:1986fh}, we could obtain the corresponding $\Gamma_{\gamma\gamma}$, as listed in Table.~\ref{table:two-photon decay width of f0(1710)}.
 On the other hand, $f_0(1710)$ has been considered to be dynamically generated by the vector meson-vector meson interaction within the hidden gauge formalism, and calculations of the two-photon decay width of $f_0(1710)$ as well as its iso-vector partner are presented in~\cite{Branz:2009cv}.
 The results are listed alongside ours in Table.~\ref{table:two-photon decay width of f0(1710)} and Table.~\ref{table:two-photon decay width of a0(1710)}.

 The error in Belle's measurement might be too large to be convincing, yet both our calculations and those presented in~\cite{Branz:2009cv} align with the CELLO data, despite our results being one to two orders of magnitude lower.
 This difference may in part be due to the form factor for the $\rho^0$, $\omega$, and $\phi$ mesons' coupling to photons introduced in our work, as shown in Eq.~(\ref{eq:dddd}) for the estimation of the total cross section.
 Such a form factor could notably reduce the two-photon decay width by a factor $r$, ranging between $0.006\text{--}0.08$.
+This difference may in part be due to the form factor for the $\rho^0$, $\omega$, and $\phi$ mesons' coupling to photons introduced in our work, as shown in Eq.~(\ref{eq:dddd}), which participates in the calculation of the cross section and width.
+Such a form factor could notably reduce the two-photon decay width by a factor $r$, ranging between $0.006\text{--}0.08$.

 where we have assumed a general mass of vector mesons, $m_V=0.8\,\text{GeV}$.